hattan/devops_openhack_utils/github_repo_setup/README.md

 ## How to use the script

 * Clone this repo and navitate to the github_repo_setup folder.
-* On GitHub, create a new repository and not the .git url.
+* On GitHub, create a new repository and note the .git url.
 This is your target url.
 * Invoke the approriate script:
   * BASH/ZSH : copy_repo.sh -t <new repo .git url>
   * Powershell: copy_repo.ps1 -target <new repo .git url>